top of page

 Some other physical and psychological reactions and responses during this phase of anxiety include hyper-vigilance (being on guard for other potential threats), heart palpitations, worry (considering all of the possible “what ifs”), catastrophising (imagining the worst possible outcome), and isolation (spending more time alone, not continuing with the activities and routines that provide us with feelings of achievement and pleasure).

 So, the next time you notice yourself feeling anxious try to become more aware of your experiences.
 Stop and ask yourself: what phase of anxiety is happening for me right now?
-And think about what responses might help to calm the body and mind.
+And what responses might help to calm the body and mind?

 Resources